rails/rails/guides/source/plugins.md

 After reading this guide you should be familiar with:

-* Creating a plugin from scratch
+* Creating a plugin from scratch.
-* Writing and running tests for the plugin
+* Writing and running tests for the plugin.

 This guide describes how to build a test-driven plugin that will:

-* Extend core Ruby classes like Hash and String
+* Extend core Ruby classes like Hash and String.
-* Add methods to ActiveRecord::Base in the tradition of the 'acts_as' plugins
+* Add methods to ActiveRecord::Base in the tradition of the 'acts_as' plugins.
 * Give you information about where to put generators in your plugin.

 For the purpose of this guide pretend for a moment that you are an avid bird watcher.